jaycujoh/atlas-bot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have any ideas, bug reports, or feature requests, please contact me on Discord >> jaycujoh
+If you have any ideas, bug reports, or feature requests, please join my discord and I will be happy to help!
+[Discord](https://discord.gg/WDfzdWUUPY)